The results are inRESULTS

 What to look forward to in 2018DETAILS

 Crankworx is the defining celebration of world-class mountain biking.
 Come ride with the best, on phenomenal terrain and watch as the most competitive athletes refine and define the sport.

-STOP TWO: Heading back to France for its sixth year, Crankworx Les Gets stakes a claim for mountain biking in France, the global centre of all things biking.
-This is where the aeronautic tricksters and unflinching speed demons will converge each June to session the verdant alpine slopes of the Alps.
+STOP THREE (June 20-24): Heading back to France for its seventh year, the Crankworx World Tour will once again descend on Les Gets, the global centre of all things biking, and home to one of the most legendary downhill tracks on the planet.
+Come June, this is where the aeronautic tricksters and unflinching speed demons will converge to session the verdant alpine slopes of the Alps.
 Les Gets is a pioneer for this sport.
 It was among the first in Europe to offer lift-accessed mountain biking, and is integral to the early days of downhill racing with four UCI World Cups and the 2004